AbsoluteStratos/HKCloudServers/README.md

 Taking Hollow Knight to cloud compute.

 > [!CAUTION]
 > Cloud compute costs real world money.
+The tutorials here try to use free tiers that can essentially be ran 24/7 at no cost.
-Many platforms offer free trials with plenty of credits for weekends of free fun.
-However, sloppy administration of compute resources can and will lead to real world charges.
+> However, sloppy administration of compute resources can and will lead to real world charges.
 Thar be dragons.

 ## Supported CSPs